 Related: 25 Healthy Raw Food Recipes

 The theory is that consuming uncooked foods boosts energy, aids in weight loss and prevents disease.
-Heat-processing destroys digestion-aiding enzymes and creates tissue-damaging toxins—two reasons why raw foods are healthier, say the diet's advocates.
+Heat-processing destroys digestion-aiding enzymes and creates tissue-damaging toxins—two reasons why raw foods are healthier, say the raw food diet's advocates.

 Supporting evidence for the "enzyme hypothesis" and reduced toxin loads are lacking, but limited studies do suggest some health benefits—and risks.
-A 2005 study in the Journal of Nutrition found that raw-foodists were far less likely than the general population to register high levels of "bad" LDL cholesterol.
+A study in the Journal of Nutrition found that raw-foodists were far less likely than the general population to register high levels of "bad" LDL cholesterol.
 On the flip side, 38% of the study's 201 subjects were deficient in vitamin B12, a nutrient that's also important for heart health.

 "There's no doubt that plant-based diets have been linked with a lower risk of obesity and other chronic diseases, but because the raw-foods diet is so restrictive, its followers are at risk for deficiencies of vitamin B12 and omega-3 fatty acids if they don't take supplements," says Andrea N. Giancoli, M.P.H., R.D., a spokesperson for the American Dietetic Association in Los Angeles.
 "And the diet isn't based on science: cooking destroys some nutrients, but it makes others (like the lycopene in tomatoes) more absorbable."